ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 #### Users and Permissions:
-**Linux is a multi-user operating system with robust permission control.**
+**Linux is a multi-user operating system with robust permission control.
+Each user has a unique username and user ID (UID).**
-   - Each user has a unique username and user ID (UID).
+   - Use the `adduser [username]` command to add new users. for a more simplistic command (not as easy) you can opt to use `useradd`.
-   - Use the `adduser [username]` command to add new users.
+   - use the `deluser [username] ; rm -r /home/[username] ` command to delete a user.
-   - use the `userdel [username] ; rm -r /home/[username] ` command to delete a user.
+   - Use the `addgroup [groupName]` command to add a new group.
-   - Use the `groupadd [groupName]` command to add a new group.
+   - Use the `delgroup / [groupName]` command to remove a  group.
    - Use the `usermod -aG [groupName] [username]` to add a user to a group & `gpasswd --delete [username] [groupName]` to remove a user from a group
    - Use `groupdel [groupName]` to delete a group.
    - Use the `passwd` command to set or change user passwords.
    - To get all users use: `getent passwd`  (to get all core desktop users you can list the contents of the /home directory), to get all groups use: `getent group`

    - **File permissions are managed using the `chmod`, `chown`, or `chgrp` command.**
-		   - **chmod (Change Mode):**  example -`chmod u+rwx file.txt` grants read, write, and execute permissions to the file owner, you can also use numerical permission denotation e.g. `chmod +777 file.txt` will apply +rwx permissions for all users to file.txt.
+		   - **chmod (Change Mode):**  example -`chmod u+rwx file.txt` grants read, write, and execute permissions to the file owner, you can also use numerical permission denotation e.g. `chmod +777 file.txt` will apply +rwx permissions for all users to file.txt (777 is a bad security practice).
 		   - **chown (Change Ownership)**: This command is used to change the owner and optionally the group of a file or directory.
 For example, `chown john:users file.txt` would change the ownership of `file.txt` to the user `john` and the group `users`.
 		   - **chgrp (Change Group)**: This command adjusts the group ownership of a file or directory.
 For example, `chgrp staff file.txt` would change the group ownership of `file.txt` to the group `staff`.